kenatiod/MUT/Understanding Machine Understanding.md

 ## Chapter I -- The Future of AI Evaluation

+**"The true test of intelligence is not how much we know how to do, but how we behave when we don't know what to do." - John Holt**

 ### I.1 -- Introduction

 The rapid advancements in artificial intelligence (AI) technologies, particularly in the realm of machine understanding, have brought forth a new era of possibilities and challenges.
 As AI systems become increasingly sophisticated and integrated into various domains, from healthcare and finance to education and creative industries, the need for robust and comprehensive evaluation frameworks has never been more pressing.